RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Method

-Since not all pseudo values predicted by the pre-trained models are reliable, the confidence of the pseudo values is measured for self-training to use only the pseudo values with high level of confidence.
+RDIS also works better with an additional filtering rule.
+We filter out pseudo values that have low confidence.
+The evaluation of the confidence of pseudo values is different from that of pseudo labels.
+Usually, most self-training methods filter the pseudo labels using predicted probability from the pre-trained model, but there is no probability in the imputation.
+Considering this issue, RDIS uses entropy to check whether each pseudo value is reliable or not.

+In the case of classification and segmentation, which predict discrete labels, the model's output is a probability of $[0,1]$.
+Therefore, a deterministic task can easily measure the confidence of a pseudo-label.
+In contrast, the imputation model predicts continuous values, so the outputs are not a probability.
 To this end, entropy is employed to calculate the confidence level.

-In the case of classification and segmentation, which predict discrete labels, a sample space of possible outcomes is a finite set.
-Consequently, the probability of each label can be estimated.
-In contrast, the predicted values of an imputation network have an infinite sample space because the imputation network predicts continuous values, and the probability of each value is hard to obtain.
-To solve this problem, we apply an ensemble learning from RDI, where $N$ pre-trained models output $N$ values for each of the missing elements in the original incomplete data.
+We apply ensemble learning to RDI, where $N$ pre-trained models generate $N$ values for each missing value in the original incomplete data.
 Assuming that these $N$ values follow the Gaussian distribution, the entropy can be calculated as follows:

-where the range of entropy is $(-\infty, \infty)$.
-The standard deviation of the $N$ values, $\sigma$ is employed to measure the entropy and $e$ is the natural constant.
+The variance of the $N$ values, $\sigma$, is employed to measure the entropy.
 The output value with low entropy is considered reliable and used as a pseudo value, whereas the output value with high entropy is considered uncertain and discarded.
 The threshold value that distinguishes reliable/unreliable entropy is determined empirically through experiments.
-The overall procedure of selecting pseudo values is shown in Figure 3.
+The overall procedure of selecting pseudo values is shown in Figure 2.
+For calculation convenience, we set the pseudo value threshold as the variance of the $N$ values.
+The pseudo-code of the proposed RDIS is illustrated in Alg.\ref{alg:one}.